 - Courses worth less than 2 semester credits.

-- Duplicate courses (meaning, they duplicate courses you have already received credit for at Northwestern).
+- Duplicate courses (meaning, they duplicate courses for which you have already received credit at Northwestern).

 - Courses covering subject matter not taught in Northwestern's undergraduate curriculum (e.g., wine tasting, cooking, fashion design, etc.).

-- Some business & law courses: Since Northwestern does not allow undergraduates to major in Business or Law, taking these courses for credit abroad can be tricky.
-Particular types of Business and Law courses are allowed because Northwestern offers minors in Business Institutions and Legal Studies.
+- Some business & law courses: Since Northwestern does not offer undergraduate majors in Business or Law, taking these courses for credit abroad can be tricky.
 See the Taking Business and Law Courses Abroad web page for more information.

 Taking non-transferable courses may cause serious problems with the Undergraduate Registration Requirement and financial aid, since you may not receive enough credit to constitute a minimum full load (3 courses/quarter) at Northwestern.
 If you are interested in taking a non-transferable course, you may be able to audit it or take it as an overload.